The most common problem that will prevent your Volvo from starting is a weak or dead car battery.

 Although this will prevent a car from starting, it is usually accompanied by a crossed-out-key light on the dashboard.

-If you have a smart Volvo key, a weak key fob battery can prevent the car from starting.
+If you have an intelligent Volvo key, a weak key fob battery can prevent the car from starting.
 Follow this guide if you need to replace the battery in your Volvo key fob remote.

 To start a Volvo with automatic transmission, the shifter must be in Park, and the brake needs to be applied.
 Cars with manual transmission require that the clutch is pressed to crank the engine.